skillest-gee/SchoolPortal/DEMO_CREDENTIALS.md

 ## 🔐 Login Credentials

+**⚠️ IMPORTANT**: If login fails, verify accounts exist in Railway database.

+**📊 To Check Credentials in Railway:**
+1. Go to your Railway project → Postgres service → Database tab
+2. Click on "Data" tab (if not already selected)
+3. Click on the "+ Query" or "Query" button (or use Railway's SQL editor)
+4. Copy and paste the SQL queries from `check-railway-credentials.sql`
+5. Run the queries to see all users and their status
+6. If accounts are missing, run `npm run db:seed` locally (if you can connect) or use Railway's console

 ### **Admin Account**
 - **Email**: `admin@school.edu`
 - **Password**: `admin123`
 - **Role**: Administrator
+- **Login Method**: Email only
 - **Access**: Full system access, user management, application approval, system settings

 ---